CodePolymath/ProjectsUsersMVC/readme.md

 **Description:**

-Your challenge — should you choose to accept it — is to create a credential blackbook.
+Your challenge Â— should you choose to accept it Â— is to create a credential blackbook.
 A lean app that keeps track of projects and their respective credentials.
 This app should allow us to accomplish the following objectives:

 * Add projects with a name and a description